OWASP/www-chapter-singapore/index.md

 Grayson Hardaway is a security researcher at r2c, a startup working on static analysis tools purpose-built for the modern workflow.
 At r2c, Grayson authors static analysis tailored for finding security vulnerabilities in open source code.
 Previously, Grayson worked for the US Department of Defense fuzzing and exploiting obscure protocols.
 When not submitting patches, Grayson is hefting a heavy pack uphill, crafting guitar solos, or learning something new: currently woodworking.

-Please RSVP your attendance at https://www.meetup.com/singapore-owasp-meetup-group/events/
+Please RSVP your attendance at [OWASP SG Meetup page](https://www.meetup.com/singapore-owasp-meetup-group/events/276096584/)
 # Past Meetups

 ### 2021